In the mountains of Scotland's west coast and on the Hebrides

 Early Notables of the Ranckent family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Ranckent Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Ranckent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ranckent family to Ireland